Sexual self-awareness is essential for connection

 I’m not a sex therapist but I have taken extensive training in sexual medicine and sexuality.
 I find most couples need the confidence to express their desires in a safe and supportive counselling environment.
 I not only provide such a space, but I can help you to discuss sex and relational intimacy comfortably and skillfully.
 I can also introduce you to effective treatment strategies and rapid, reliable interventions.
 If necessary, I can confidently identify any issues that may require a specialist sex therapist and provide you with an excellent referral.

 I fully embrace relationship and sexual diversity and have extensive experience working with same-sex couples.

 Long-term marriage does not need to exclude great sex!

 Don’t believe the myth that a long-term relationship will eventually exclude great sex.

 Is sex the same after moving in, getting married, having kids or in the senior years?
 No…It changes, but the good news is that it can get better.
-As you grow and change, so do your body and your desire.
-When couples therapy focused on sex, we explore how you define and experience intimacy in the relationship.
-We start to tell a different story based on new ways of thinking about sex and intimacy.
+As you grow and change, so does your body and your desire.
+When couples therapy is focused on sex, we will explore how you define and experience intimacy in the relationship.
+We will start to tell a different story based on new ways of thinking about sex and intimacy.
 This process helps you both to re-discover each other and reignite your passion.